RobertWHurst/Navaros/README.md

 ### MessagePack Middleware

 The MessagePack middleware provides binary serialization support using MessagePack format.
-It automatically handles request unmarshalling and response marshalling for Content-Type `application/msgpack` or `application/x-msgpack`.
+It automatically handles request unmarshalling and response marshalling for `Content-Type: application/msgpack`.

 MessagePack is more compact and faster than JSON, making it ideal for high-performance APIs or bandwidth-constrained environments.

+Pass `nil` for default configuration, or use `&msgpack.Options{}` to customize:
+- `DisableRequestBodyUnmarshaller` - Skip setting up request unmarshalling
+- `DisableResponseBodyMarshaller` - Skip setting up response marshalling

 ```go
 import "github.com/RobertWHurst/navaros/middleware/msgpack"